arav06/aws-fundies/aws-services-fundamentals.md

 They bring all of the above together and put it in a building.
 These buildings are known as data centers

-In AWS, the data layer is the place in which users put our information into AWS
+In AWS, the data layer is the place in which users put information into AWS

 #### Features of AWS Data Centers